Recipe Ingredients

 How to Make Strawberry Pretzel Salad

 Easily crush the pretzels by placing them in a resealable bag and rolling over them with a rolling pin.
-Aim for pieces no larger than about 1/2 inch; smaller pieces help bind the crust together.
+Aim for pieces that are mostly pea-size; smaller pieces help bind the crust together.

-Softened cream cheese, thawed whipped topping, and granulated sugar blended with an electric mixer ensures a smooth and lump-free filling.
+Softened cream cheese, granulated sugar, and thawed whipped topping blended with an electric mixer ensures a smooth and lump-free filling.

-Dollop cream cheese filling over crust, then spread evenly with a spatula.
+Dollop cream cheese filling over the cooled crust, then spread evenly with a spatula.
 Refrigerate until firm before carefully spooning and spreading the gelatin layer on top.

 5. Refrigerate to Set Salad and Serve